KeeentX/bCya-IDE/readme.md

 	 - MSVC latest, in the time of this writing it is MSVC v143
 	 - Windows 10/11 SDK
  4. Click install
- 5. After installation, go back to rustup-init windows and choose:
+ 5. After installation, go back to rustup-init window and choose:
 	 - 1.)
 Proceed with installation.

 That's it!